THE NORDIC SERIES, DAY 5

 FLYING IN

-The entire flight we were treated with clear skies the flight took us over Trælanípan, a hike I will do just an hour later.
+The flight had clear skies, and we flew over Trælanípan, a hike I would do just an hour later.
 The airport was small but modern with only one other plane, I could see there wasn’t going to be many tourists getting in the way.

 CAMPERVAN

-I rented a car which is a must in the Faroes but if I was to do it again I would rent a campervan for the extra flexibility. it’s a small country which takes approx. 2hrs to drive from the airport in the south island to the north island, Vidoy, so between stops drives are usually short.
+I rented a car, which is essential in the Faroes, but next time, I would rent a campervan for flexibility. it’s a small country which takes approx. 2hrs to drive from the airport in the south island to the north island, Vidoy, so between stops drives are usually short.

 TRÆLANÍPAN

-Seeing as the weather was proving to be unusually clear I decided to do one of the hikes I had planned.
-This is the main reason why I didn’t book any accommodation before I arrived so I can see what the weather is looking like.
+Since the weather was unusually clear, I decided to do one of the hikes I had planned.
+This is why I didn’t book any accommodation before arriving, to see what the weather would be like.
 Fortunately it’s just a 5 minute drive from the airport and although almost 10km it was easy even for a novice.
 Here I got my first taste of what I would be in for, I was literally on cloud 9!

 FEES

 Most of the land is privately owned so it is common that a fee is charged for each hike, usually 200DKK, which believe it or not is £30!
 Although expensive it’s a hike you must do.
-There’s a visitor hut where you can get “free” (after you’ve paid £30) tea and coffee and other snacks and drinks, great if you forget to bring some as it will be necessary.
+There’s a visitor hut with “free” tea, coffee, snacks (after paying £30), useful if you forget to bring some.

 OPTICAL ILLUSION

-Arriving at the end you get the most unusual view of the sea in the foreground and the river Sørvágsvatn in the background – the one we flew over when arriving.
-From the viewpoint it appears the river sits on top of the cliff, several hundred metres above sea level when in fact it is only 40metres.
+At the end, you see the sea in the foreground, river Sørvágsvatn in the background, which we flew over when arriving.
+From the viewpoint, the river seems to sit on the cliff, several hundred meters above sea level, it’s only 40meters.
 I have seen many photos of this online and it was great to finally see it with my own eyes.

-I met a lad, Daniel who was from Melbourne, he’s rented a motorhome, which in turn would end up being the right choice.
-After finishing the hike I set off to the north island in the hope it would be clear tomorrow and stayed in a small quaint town called Leirvik.
+I met Daniel from Melbourne, who rented a motorhome.
+It turned out to be the right choice.
+After the hike, I set off to the north island, hoping for clear weather tomorrow, and stayed in Leirvik.

 FINAL THOUGHTS